Room-Elephant/ElephLink/README.md

 It allows you to reliably access self-hosted services (like a NAS, media server, or smart home hub) via a custom domain, even when your Internet Service Provider assigns you a dynamic IP address.

-## Why Elephlink?
+## 🔥 Why Elephlink?
-- Cost-Effective: No need to pay your ISP for a static IP address.
+- **Cost-Effective**: No need to pay your ISP for a static IP address.
-- Reliable: Runs on a schedule to automatically detect IP changes and update your DNS records in seconds.
+- **Effortless**: Runs on a schedule to automatically detect IP changes and update your DNS records in seconds.
-- Flexible: Supports multiple domains, configurable IP detection services, and cron-based scheduling.
+- **Flexible**: Supports multiple domains, configurable IP detection services and cron-based scheduling.
-- Secure: Works with modern Cloudflare API tokens for granular, secure access.
+- **Secure**: Works with modern Cloudflare API tokens for granular, secure access.
-- Footprint: Low footprint on your system with less than 10 mb of ram
+- **Footprint**: Low footprint on your system with less than 10 Mb of RAM.

-## Features
+## 🚀 Features
 - Seamless integration with the Cloudflare v4 API.
 - Supports multiple DNS records across different domains.
-- Periodic IP checking with cron-style scheduling.
+- Periodic IP checking with cron-based scheduling.
-- Pluggable IP detection using a configurable list of providers.
+- Pluggable IP detection services using a configurable list of providers.
 - All configuration is external, making it perfect for containerized deployments.

-## How it Works
+## ⚙️ How it Works
-1. **IP Detection**: Regularly checks your public IP using one or more external services.
+1. **IP Detection**: Regularly checks your public IP using one or more external services (at your choice).
 2. **Cloudflare Validation**: Authenticates with Cloudflare and verifies your DNS records.
 3. **DNS Update**: If your public IP changes, automatically updates the specified Cloudflare DNS records.
-4. **Scheduling**: Runs on a user-defined schedule (e.g., every few minutes) using cron expressions.
+4. **Scheduling**: Runs on a user-defined schedule (e.g. every few minutes) using cron expressions.

-## Getting Started
+## 🏃 Getting Started

 ### Prerequisites
 - A Cloudflare account.
 - A registered domain name managed by Cloudflare.
-- An A record created in your Cloudflare DNS dashboard that you want to keep updated.
-The initial IP can be a placeholder like 1.1.1.1.
+- An `A` record created in your Cloudflare DNS dashboard that you want to keep updated.
+The initial IP can be a placeholder like `1.1.1.1`.
 - A Cloudflare API Token (recommended) or your Global API Key.
 - Java 21 or higher
 - Maven 3.6+ (only required if building from source).